CarawaysClass/carawaysclass.github.io/itse1302/itse1302-syllabus-details.md

 Generally (and per the course catalog), this course will introduce you to concepts and tools used in designing, developing, testing, implementing, and documenting computer programs.

 ## Syllabus Fast Facts
-* Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
-Be sure to register for access as soon as you receive the invitation email from me.
 * Check the Brightspace calendar and content module *each week* for scheduled Learning Activities and Assignments.
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* For messages received between _Monday and Friday noon_, I will make every effort to reply by 5pm, the following day.
+* For Slack communications received between _Monday and Friday noon_, I will reply by 5pm, the following day.
-* For messages received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
+* For Slack communications received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
 * Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.